Italy approves decree to stave off bankruptcy for Rome council

-The decree transfers 570 million euros ($787 million) to the city to pay the salaries of municipal workers and ensure services such as public transport and garbage collection.
+The decree transfers around 500 million euros ($680 million) to the city to pay the salaries of municipal workers and ensure services such as public transport and garbage collection.

-Renzi, under pressure from critics who say Rome is getting favorable treatment, attached conditions to the bailout.

-Rome must spell out how it will rein in its debt, justify its current levels of staff, seek more efficient ways of running its public services and sell off some of its real estate, the government decree said.

 Rome’s finances have been in a parlous state for years and it has debts of almost 14 billion euros which it plans to pay off gradually by 2048.